 700c Wheels

-These tires are one of the main reasons these bikes are so versatile.
+These tires are one of the main reasons this bike is so versatile.
 Of course, we are not talking about MTB-like terrain but about a compromise between road and gravel biking.

 Components